isokissa/pico-wf/README.md

 pico-wf
 =======

 __pico-wf__ is a minimalistic multilingual web framework.
-Using pico-wf you can create simple web sites with multilingual pages.
+Using pico-wf one can create simple web sites with multilingual pages.
 Each of pages contains the main menu with links to other pages.
 A page can contain articles, which may be written in multiple languages.
 Once multiple languages are introduced, the framework will require